Mark-Cooper-Janssen-Vooles/accessibility-info/readme.md

 - One of the best accessibility aids a screen reader user can have is an excellent content structure with headings, paragraphs, lists, etc.

 Using clear language:
 you should use clear language that is not overly complex and doesn't use unnecessary jargon or slang terms.
-This benefits all readers. ou should try to avoid using language and characters that don't get read out clearly by the screen reader.
+This benefits all readers.
+You should try to avoid using language and characters that don't get read out clearly by the screen reader.
 For example:
 - Don't use dashes if you can avoid it.
 Instead of writing 5–7, write 5 to 7.
 - Expand abbreviations — instead of writing Jan, write January.
 - Expand acronyms, at least once or twice, then use the tag to describe them.